Appointment to act as a property agent

 The appointment to act must set out:

-- the services you will provide
+- the services you'll provide

 - any limits, restrictions or conditions on your services